- Sire-Dam -

 “Palace Pier is a lovely horse and we knew he would really like the track.
 Consequently, we were keen to bring him here after Newcastle.
 Luckily that race fitted in and it set him up for this.”

-Palace Pier followed up in, the Prix Jacques Le Marois at Deauville and was 8-11 favourite to retain his unbeaten record – and complete a notable Group 1 hat-trick – in the QIPCO-sponsored Queen Elizabeth II Stakes on Champions Day.
-He was not at his best in finishing third to The Revenant but time may show that afternoon was merely a bump in the road.
+Palace Pier followed up in, the Prix Jacques Le Marois at Deauville and was 8-11 favourite to retain his unbeaten record – and complete a notable Group 1 hat-trick.
+In the QIPCO-sponsored Queen Elizabeth II Stakes on Champions Day he was not at his best in finishing third to The Revenant but time has shown that afternoon was merely a bump in the road.

 Returning in the Al Shaqab Lockinge Stakes as a four-year-old, Palace Pier showed himself to be the standout older miler in Europe as he readily dispatched his 11 rivals at odds of 1/2, before continuing that domination at Royal Ascot in the Queen Anne Stakes, also as a short-priced favourite.